 Monmouth County Library System (Monmouth NJ) Museum of Shenandoah Valley (Shenandoah PA), Middle Country Library (East Islip NY), Longwood Library (Longwood NY), Emma Clark Library, Elwood Library, Hampton Bays Library (Hamptons NY)

 The History of Miniatures

-Darren will present the history of miniatures from the earliest known beginnings during the days of the ancient pharaohs in Egypt, to the renaissance era, when women of a certain social class created cabinet houses (the modern-day equivalent of a dollhouse), all the way to today’s growing interest in small scale treats.
-Attendees will hear about the growing interest in miniatures and the and pop culture phenomenon they have become through online social media and other virtual spaces.
-Expect to be encouraged by this “great big world of tiny,” and be prepared to feel inspired to become a hobbyist, collector or a miniatures enthusiast!
+Darren will present the history of miniatures from the earliest known beginnings during the days of the ancient pharaohs in Egypt, to the renaissance era, when women of a certain social class created cabinet houses (the modern-day equivalent of a dollhouse), all the way to today’s awesome tiny treasures.
+Attendees will hear about how miniatures have changed in the modern era to become one of the most popular hobbies for folks everywhere!
+Expect to be encouraged by this “great big world of tiny,” and be prepared to feel inspired to become a hobbyist, collector or an everyday miniatures enthusiast!